bangslosan/VTwoColumnController/README.md

 # Stuff this demo does

 * Loads more when you reach the bottom
-* Adds a custom view for each image you see with a shadow
+* Adds a custom view for each model's image with a shadow

 # TODO

 * Orientation/other device support
 * Make this reusable via CocoaPods
+* Performance optimizations
 * Other awesome stuff

+# License

+MIT